yozscore/VeniceQueenChess/README.md

 Overall, I wouldn't expect the bot to play too well, but it can play well enough to humiliate me half the time!
 I'm horrible at the game so take that however you may :)

 I've written down a couple of explanations for the algorithms in `script.js`.
-Check it out if you want.
+However, you're better off researching more visual guides.
+The best starting point is usually anything that talks about using minimax in chess programming.

 The application also provides a real-time PGN display, so you can export a game if you want to by copying it.